sadhfdrn/Nodeanimepahe/replit.md

 ## Overview

-This is a web scraping API server that provides programmatic access to AnimePahe content.
-The application serves as a middleware layer that scrapes anime information, search results, and streaming sources from AnimePahe.ru and exposes them through a clean REST API.
-It includes a simple web interface for API documentation and testing, and is configured for deployment on Vercel with proxy support for web scraping operations.
+This is a dual-application setup: a web scraping API server that provides programmatic access to AnimePahe content, plus a separate full-stack Tor WebSocket proxy application.
+The main application serves as a middleware layer that scrapes anime information from AnimePahe.ru with proxy support, while the dedicated Tor application provides anonymous request routing through WebSocket connections.
+Both applications work independently and can be deployed separately.

 ## User Preferences